randallli/randallli.github.io/fruittrading.md

 > Recent playtesters listed first

-Playtesters: Fill out [this form](https://forms.gle/fdDuG1Amtx1wXTn28) to be publicly added to this list.
+Playtesters: Fill out [this form](https://forms.gle/fdDuG1Amtx1wXTn28) to be added to this public list.
-> Fill it out again if you play again to move up in the order.
+> If you play again I will move you up in the order.
+Comparing versions is important.
+Please use the same form to detail changes you experienced, better and worse.

 ## Newsletter

-If you have not got a chance to play or are just interested in information please sign up for my [newsletter](https://tripleli.com/newsletter)
+If you have not had a chance to play or are just interested in information please sign up for my [newsletter](https://tripleli.com/newsletter).